x676f64/secureum-mind_map/content/7. Audit Findings 101/Delegate assignment front-running.md

 While incentive of this action is unclear, it’s possible to block some address from being a delegate forever.

+### Recommendation:
-1. Recommendation: Make it possible for a `delegateKey` to approve `delegateKey` assignment or cancel the current delegation.
+Make it possible for a `delegateKey` to approve `delegateKey` assignment or cancel the current delegation.
 Commit-reveal methods can also be used to mitigate this attack.
-2. Medium severity finding from [Consensys Diligence Audit of The Lao](https://consensys.net/diligence/audits/2020/01/the-lao)
 ___
 ## Slide Screenshot
 ![033.png](../../images/7.%20Audit%20Findings%20101/033.png)